mnavarrocarter/mnavarro.dev/content/posts/yubikey-your-life.md

 date: 2020-10-15T01:00:00+01:00
 ---

-Is almost the end of 2020 and for a few years already I've been wanting to get my hands on a pair of Yubikeys to add an extra layer of security to my Laptop and important accounts.
-This finally happened a few weeks ago, when I recieved my two Yubikey 5 NFC.
+We are in the middle of 2020.
+Password day was a few weeks ago and never in the history of computing so much emphasis has been put on security.
+We are tremendously interconnected, information is shared at rampant pace, and people's efforts trying to steal our data or get access to our company's systems are more restless than ever.

-I did a lot of research on how to set them up properly and discovered in the process that there is a lot of information to distill and collate.
-For example, I was not quite into GnuPG really, and I learned quite a lot by setting up my key.
+I've owned a couple of Yubikeys NFC 5 for a while now, and I've been fascinated by all the things you can do with them.
+Since I got them, I've been doing a lot of research on how to set them up properly.
+That has been a time consuming process, with a lot of information to distill and collate.
+For example, I really did not know much about GPG a few months ago, and I've learned quite a lot by setting up my keys.

-Since I went through all the hassle of configuring my own Yubikey, chasing information in different sources and making some sense of it, I had the idea that would be better if I documented the whole process.
-In some of the guides out there, there is not a lot about the *why* of things -- most of them are the "copy and paste this command" kind of guide.
-So in this guide my goal is to provide some context and let you make the choices and understand what's going on.
+Since I went through all the hassle of configuring my own Yubikeys, chasing information in different sources and making some sense of it, I had the idea that would be better if I documented the whole process.
+In some of the guides out there, there is not a lot about the *why* or *what* of things -- most of them are the "copy and paste this command" kind of guide.
+So in this guide my goal is to provide some context and let you make the choices yourself by helping you understand what's going on.

-So, this is my humble attempt of a comprehensive guide of most of the things that are possible with your Yubikey as of 2020.
+So, this is my humble attempt of a comprehensive guide of most of the things that are possible with your Yubikey as of 2021.
 I plan to update and grow it overtime, as I learn new things.

 A the moment, this guide covers:

-- Making your Linux machine recognize your Yubikey with `udev` (October 2020)
+- Making your Linux machine recognize your Yubikey with `udev` (May 2020)
-- Using your Yubikey to secure your Linux machine via PAM (October 2020)
+- Using your Yubikey to secure your Linux machine via PAM (May 2020)
-- Using your Yubikey with GnuPG (October 2020)
+- Using your Yubikey with GnuPG (May 2020)
-- Using your Yubikey with SSH (October 2020)
 - Using your Yubikey to secure your accounts with WebAuthn compatible websites (October 2020)
+- Using your Yubikey to store OTP shared secrets (Upcoming).
+- Using your Yubikey with SSH (Upcoming)
-- Using your Yubikey to unlock a LUKS Encrypted Partition (Coming soon)
+- Using your Yubikey to unlock a LUKS Encrypted Partition (Upcoming)

 > DISCLAIMER: My Yubikeys are the 5 NFC USB type.
 Some of the steps here may not work for your Yubikey.
 Feel free to comment if some steps are not applicable to your own Yubikey and I'll gladly update the guide.